Robrowno/django-raceway/README.md

 - Bootstrap 5 toasts: I attempted to modify the bootstrap 4 toasts from the Boutique Ado walkthrough, whilst I was using Bootstrap 5.0.2 - This didn't work, and thanks to a snippet of code from Alan from Tutor support I was able to get it working again.

+### Current Unresolved Bugs

+- For some reason, the profile link in the nav bar (which appears to you once you log in) can appear to be unclickable.
+I have not yet found out why this is happening, but if you refresh the page, it resolves the issue every single time.

 ---